jplauri/homepage/content/author/admin/_index.md

 I successfully defended my doctoral thesis on 3rd of November, 2016.
 My opponent was Pinar Heggernes (University of Bergen).
 From May 2015 to May 2017, I was supported by the Emil Aaltonen Foundation.

 In May 2017, I joined Bell Labs in Dublin, Ireland as a post-doctoral researcher.
+[Test page](https://www.google.com/).